Why Should I Become a Section 8/Housing Choice Voucher Landlord?

 Landlords renting to families with a Section 8/Housing Choice Voucher enjoy a number of benefits, including guaranteed rent, free marketing, free property inspections, lower vacancy rates and tenant stability.

 - Guaranteed rent.
 Renting to a Section 8 tenant means that property owners can count on consistently receiving a rental payment each month.
 Section 8 is a public program that provides rental assistance with a Housing Choice Voucher.
 This voucher allows the tenant to look for rental housing in the community from private landlords.
-Tenants apply for the program, and if they meet certain requirements, they receive a housing voucher from the local Public Housing Authority—in Bloomington/Monroe County, this is the Bloomington Housing Authority (BHA).
+Tenants apply for the program, and if they meet certain requirements, they receive a housing voucher from the local Public Housing Authority.
 Once the rental unit has been approved and inspected by the local Public Housing Authority, the landlord can sign a lease with the tenant.
 The Public Housing Authority is responsible for paying the tenant’s housing voucher directly to the landlord each month, either by mailing you a check or will depositing the amount directly into your account.

 - Lower Vacancy Rates and Tenant Stability.
 A consistent base of tenants is another advantage, as there is a long wait list for Section 8 housing vouchers.
 There are also more families with a voucher looking for housing than there are available apartments.
 This means landlords rents to tenants with vouchers have lower turnover rates.